Laser Cataract Surgery

 Laser Cataract Surgery at Eye Clinic of Austin

-Dr. Thomas Henderson has performed cataract surgery for over 30 years.
-Consistently voted a Top Ophthalmologist in Austin Monthly, Dr. Henderson is one of the most skilled ophthalmologists in Central Texas.
-His goal is to provide the most advanced eye care with friendly, old-fashioned service.
-Dr. Henderson also understands how certain lenses perform and which will work best for your unique eyes and lifestyle.
+Dr. Farhan A. Irshad and Dr. Thomas Henderson are some of the most experienced and talented ophthalmologists in Central Texas.
+Their goal is to provide the most advanced eye care with friendly service.
+Dr. Irshad and Dr. Henderson also understand how certain lenses perform and which will work best for your unique eyes and lifestyle.

 Committed to being at the forefront of technological advances in eye surgery, Eye Clinic of Austin uses the VERION™ Image Guided System and the LenSx® femtosecond laser.